DrKuebel/SocialMediaCounter/README.md

 # SocialMediaCounter
-Counter for follerers on FB, YT, Insta &amp; Twitter
+Counter for followers on FB, YT, Insta &amp; Twitter

 Based on ESP8266 & TM1637